georgebullock/georgebullock/README.md

 <h2 align="left">More about me</h2>

-🔭 - Cuurently, I’m not working on a side project.
+🔭 - I’m not working on a side project right now.

 🛠️ - I know **HTML, CSS, JavaScript, React, and TypeScript**